nkukit/nkukit.github.io/_pages/talks.md

 author_profile: true
 ---

+- \[Aug '24\] Maria De-Arteaga's, Jakob Schoeffer's, and my [article](https://arxiv.org/pdf/2209.11812.pdf) was featured in the [Texas McCombs blog](https://medium.com/texas-mccombs/when-ai-aids-decisions-when-should-humans-override-2805a8698dd5) with the title "When AI Aids Decisions, When Should Humans Override?"
+- \[Jul '24\] I gave an invited seminar at the University of Potsdam on "Explainable AI" for journalists
+- \[Jul '24\] I gave an invited keynote at the [Bavarian State Ministry of Health, Care and Prevention](https://www.stmgp.bayern.de/) in Nuremberg on "Fundamentals of AI and Human-AI Collaboration"
 - \[Jul '24\] Me and my team gave a lecture on AI for over 700 primary school children, which is [available on Youtube (German only)](https://youtu.be/lkxBAV-L3N4) and was also [covered by TV (German only)](https://www.tvo.de/mediathek/video/kinderuni-bayreuth-die-studenten-von-morgen-erobern-den-vorlesungssaal/)
 - \[Jul '24\] I gave an invited impulse talk on "AI and Human-AI Interaction" at the IHK Bayreuth
 - \[Jun '24\] I gave an invited talk on "Explainable AI" at the IBM GenAI Roundtable in Frankfurt